mndillon/toki-pona-nanpa-linja-n/README.md

 - Abbreviation #~: o...
 - Notes: numeric punctuation can be used to naturally break up long nanpa-linja-n proper names into separate words.
 - the negative indicator ...no... can be split into words ...no  ... in a proper name
-- the negative indicator ...no... must only appear at the start of a number, so usually appears as Neno ...
+- the negative indicator ...no... must only appear at the start of a number (or exponent), so usually appears as Neno ...

 Examples: